GrimoireGL/jThree-Reference/README.md

 ## Summary

-jThree-Reference is the documentation of core jThree.
-But, It is designed to serve for sharing as well as looking up.
-It plays the role of connecting everybody in the jThree community.
+jThree-Reference is a documentation of jThree core.
+This is designed to serve not only class references and tutorial but also sharing.
+It plays the role of connecting users in jThree's community.

 ## Useful index based on jThree

-It serves indexes based on jThree architecture.
-It allows you to make time shorten to find target item, and never disturbs your progress.
+It generates indexes based on jThree architecture.
+It allows you to make the time shorter to find target reference, and never makes you annoying.

 ## What is Community?

-Traditionally, reference is read-only static existance.
+Ordinary, references are read-only static existence..

-You can do following:
+The features developed in this repository enables users...

-* Add comments
+* Add comments to references
-* Share sample codes or tips
+* Share sample codes or tips among users
 * Link your own plugins to the items